awersli99/discord-webhook-destroyer/README.md

 # discord-webhook-destroyer
-Simple python scripts to spam any discord web-hook.
+Simple python script to spam any discord web-hook.
 Not to be used maliciously.

 # Installation
 pip install -r requirements.txt